 Google Map Maker Back Up In Six Countries With More To Follow Soon

-Bangladesh, Brazil, Canada, India, the Philippines and Ukraine are first rolling out.
+Google Map Maker: Bangladesh, Brazil, Canada, India, the Philippines and Ukraine are the first countries back online.

 After a several-month hiatus triggered by hacking, racist map references and other online mischief, Google recently announced that Map Maker would be reopening in August.
 As of today, editing is back in six countries: Bangladesh, Brazil, Canada, India, the Philippines and Ukraine.